Bruce Brown NBA Playoffs Player Props: Nuggets vs. Heat

 Bruce Brown Insights vs. the Heat

-- Defensively, the Heat are second in the league, allowing 109.8 points per game.
+- Defensively, the Heat are second in the league, conceding 109.8 points per contest.

-- Giving up 41.9 rebounds per contest, the Heat are the sixth-ranked team in the league.
+- On the boards, the Heat are ranked sixth in the league, giving up 41.9 rebounds per game.

-- In terms of assists, the Heat have allowed 25.6 per contest, 14th in the league.
+- Looking at assists, the Heat are 14th in the league, allowing 25.6 per contest.

-- In terms of 3-pointers, the Heat are 28th in the NBA, allowing 13.1 makes per game.
+- Allowing 13.1 made 3-pointers per game, the Heat are the 28th-ranked squad in the NBA.

 Bruce Brown vs. the Heat